peterokolie/PeroHub/README.md

-🎓 I'm a senior frontend developer.
+🎓 I'm an upcoming frontend developer.
 🔭 In my spare time I'm working on open source projects
-🌱 I’m currently learning Next.js  and TypeScript
+🌱 I’m currently learning frontend development
-💬 I would love to talk about open source
+💬 I love working on protoype and design to bring life to them
-👨‍💻 My portfolio is available at https://peterime.netlify.app/
+👨‍💻
-📫 How to reach me: peterime600@gmail.com
+📫 How to reach me: peterokolie177@gmail.com